kktamang/SCCMdocs/sccm/core/plan-design/network/extend-the-active-directory-schema.md

 -   For each container, you grant permissions to the computer account of each primary and secondary site server that will publish data to that domain.
 Each account needs **Full Control** to the container with the advanced permission, **Apply onto**, equal to **This object and all descendant objects**.

+Note: "System Management" container creates automatically.
+Therefore, there is no need to create manually.

 #### To add the container

 1. Use an account that has the **Create All Child Objects** permission on the **System** container in Active Directory Domain Services.